Marloes has a huge expanse of golden sand stretching for over a mile at low tide.

 The beach is backed by cliffs with interesting rock formations making it a geologist’s dream.
 Low tide reveals rock strata that divide the beach up into numerous little bays and rockpools can be found at the western end of the beach.

-Climb over the rocks at the western end to discover Albion Sands, a perfect little sandy beach.
-At low tide you can see all that’s left of a wrecked ship sticking out of the sand; its prop shaft.
+If you climb over the rocks between the beach and Gateholm Island at the western end you will discover Albion Sands, a perfect little sandy beach.
+The beach is named after the paddle steamer Albion which ran aground here in 1837 carrying a cargo of pigs and whiskey!
+At low tide, you can see all that’s left of a wrecked ship sticking out of the sand; its prop shaft.

-If you’re planning to visit, check out the tide times to make sure you’ve plenty of beach to play on and that you don’t get cut off by the incoming tide!
+At high tide, the beach can disappear altogether so if you’re planning to visit, check out the tide times to make sure you’ve plenty of sand to play on and always be aware of the incoming tide.

 At the National Trust car park ½ mile from the beach.
 Charges apply but free to National Trust members.

 The nearest facilities can be found beside the car park on the way to the beach.
 Runwayskiln is a coastal cafe serving lunches, teas and coffee with of course cake!

 Other options are available in Marloes village which has a pub, restaurant and café/bar.
 There is also a selection of B&Bs and self catering accommodation as well as campsites.